Anu062004/Polygon__-lending/README.md

 ## 🎯 Project Overview

+**Polygon-Debpol-Lending-Protocol** is a unified full-stack decentralized lending protocol that merges the best of both worlds:

+- **Polygon Lending Protocol**: Core Aave-style lending functionality with deposits, withdrawals, borrowing, repayments, and liquidations
-**DebPol** is a full-stack decentralized lending protocol that brings institutional-grade DeFi functionality to the Polygon ecosystem.
-Now enhanced with Credo Protocol features, it includes flash loans, governance tokens, reward distribution, and advanced oracle aggregation.
-Built with modern web technologies and featuring an immersive 3D interface, DebPol enables users to supply assets, earn interest, borrow against collateral, participate in liquidations, and access advanced DeFi features.
+- **Debpol Protocol**: Advanced features including governance tokens (DEBPOL), reward distribution, flash loans, and oracle aggregation

+Built with modern web technologies and featuring an immersive 3D interface, this unified protocol enables users to:
+- Supply assets and earn interest
+- Borrow against collateral
+- Participate in liquidations
+- Access flash loans for arbitrage
+- Participate in governance with DEBPOL tokens
+- Claim rewards for lending and borrowing
+- Benefit from multi-oracle price feeds

 ### ✨ Key Highlights